Up at the usual time. On water duty in the morning and off in the afternoon. Wrote to Robbie and Betty.

 Ribemont: presumably Ribemont-sur-Ancre, 7km SW of Albert, not Ribemont, SE of St Quentin. ↩

-Paraded in the morning and marched to Raineville. * whole brigade marched past and presented a most interesting sight.
+Paraded in the morning and marched to Raineville.
+Parts† of whole brigade marched past and it was a most interesting sight.
 Carried full pack about 8 miles.
 Warm day.
-Fine new billet.
+Found new billet.
 In a barn in a French house.
 I had coffee and lay in the house.
 Quaint old fashioned house with big fire place.
 New billet much cleaner than the old one.
 Went to bed early.

 Wrote letter home and posted letter to Betty.

 On fatigue all morning preparing waggons for removal.
-Swam in the afternoon.
+Same in the afternoon.
 Walked to the village at night.
 Fine day.
 Received letter from home and one from Mr Inwood.

 Wrote home and wrote letter to Betty.